Do you agree?

 You may not have heard the term "Wine mouthfeel" before.
 However, you likely have heard or read the term wine body.
 Wine reviews often describe a wine as light-bodied, medium-bodied, or full-bodied.

-Wines can also be described in terms of viscosity, especially when they contain high concentrations of residual sugars or glycerol.
+Wines can also be described in viscosity, especially when they contain high concentrations of residual sugars or glycerol.

 You may have also heard about wine astringency, sometimes referred to as "tannins."
 A high level of tannins most often imparts astringency.
-Tannins are polyphenolic compounds found in red wine grape skins, and that can be extracted as well from oak barrels during wine aging.
+Tannins are polyphenolic compounds found in red wine grape skins.
+They can be extracted from oak barrels during wine aging.